haziq-exe/TikTokAutoUploader/Documentation.md

   - It is recommended to have a TikTok account with at least a few weeks of history built up for the best results.

 - **Scheduling Limitations**:
-  - The function allows scheduling up to 10 days in advance.
+  - The function allows scheduling up to 240 hours (10 days) in advance.
-  - If you need to schedule a video for the next month, the video can only be uploaded within the first 5 days of that month (as long as these days are within 10 days from the current date).
+  - If you need to schedule a video for the next month, the video can only be uploaded within the first 5 days of that month (as long as these days are also within 10 days from the current date).

 ## ⛔ Supported Captchas: